 High Need/High Cost: The Contractor shall identify, monitor, and implement interventions for addressing the appropriate and timely to improve care provided to members with high needs and/or high costs who have physical and/or behavioral health needs.
-Refer to AMPM Policy 1020.
+As specified in AMPM Policy 1020.